Plan 9 from Outer Space: Release

 Plan 9 from Outer Space was shot in November 1956 (under the shooting title Grave Robbers from Outer Space) and premiered on March 15, 1957, at the Carlton Theatre in Los Angeles.
 The original shooting title is mentioned at the end of Criswell's opening narration when he asks the audience: "Can your heart stand the shocking facts about grave robbers from outer space?"
 It is thought that Wood changed the title because he did not want his backers to know that the film was being distributed in the South.
 (By 1958, the film's backers had given up all hope of seeing a return on their investment.)
-But the new title was less indicative of the film's content and may have contributed to its distribution problems; Wood couldn't find a distributor until early 1958.
+But the new title was less indicative of the film's content and may have contributed to its distribution problems; Wood could not find a distributor until early 1958.

 Reception

 Distributors Corporation of America (DCA) was a subsidiary of the Walter Reade Organisation, a British-based firm catering to art houses; the American counterpart DCA specialized in cheap exploitation quickies for drive-ins.
 DCA released Plan 9 from Outer Space nationally in July 1958.
 In its time, the film served its purpose as a suitable offering for juvenile audiences at theaters and drive-ins.
 The trade paper The Exhibitor didn't consider it bad at all, calling it an "okay science-fiction programmer".
 In many situations it did very respectable business in theaters; in Minneapolis Plan 9 played at the RKO Pantages as a companion to the Alan Freed musical Go, Johnny, Go!, and Variety noted that the show, intended "for kids and teenagers", earned a "tall $6,500" for the week.
 For comparison, in the same city the Frank Sinatra–Frank Capra film A Hole in the Head earned $6,000, and the Alfred Hitchcock thriller North by Northwest earned $7,000, so Plan 9 was just as successful as these major productions.

 Plan 9 was sometimes screened as part of a double feature.
 In Chicago, it was first seen alongside another DCA release, the British thriller Time Lock (1957), a film mostly remembered as an early credit for Sean Connery.
 It was later used as a companion feature for double-feature screenings of The Trap (1959), a film noir starring Richard Widmark.
 In Texas, it was seen alongside Devil Girl From Mars (1954), a reissued British science fiction film.
 Plan 9 premiered in many cities during 1959 (through DCA) and was still playing into 1960 (though DCA's successor, Valiant Pictures).

 In 1961 the picture was sold to television and was shown on Chiller Theatre and similar venues for years.